Tucson Weekly

 The Tucson Weekly is an alternative newsweekly that was founded in 1984 by Douglas Biggers and Mark Goehring, and serves the Tucson, Arizona, metropolitan area of about 1,000,000 residents.

 The paper is a member of the Association of Alternative Newsmedia.
 New issues arrive at kiosks throughout Tucson every Wednesday.
 Jim Nintzel is the current editor.
 Staff members include Logan Burtch-Buus, Tirion Morris, Christopher Boan, Jeff Gardner, Kathleen Kunz and Chelo Grubb.

+History

-The founding editor was Douglas Biggers, who served as editor and publisher until he sold the paper to Wick Communications in 2000.
-He founded Edible Baja Arizona.
+The founding editor was Douglas Biggers, who served as editor and publisher and also founded Edible Baja Arizona.
+He sold the paper to Wick Communications in 2000.

 Longtime editor Jimmy Boegle left the Weekly in late 2012 to start his own independent paper in Palm Springs, California.

-10/13 Communications bought the paper from Wick in 2014.
+In 2014, Wick sold the paper to 10/13 Communications.
 In 2021, Times Media Group acquired the Tucson publications of 10/13 Communications (including The Explorer, the Marana News, Foothills News, Desert Times, Tucson Weekly, and Inside Tucson Business).